Alaxouche/Wunduniik/README.md

 #### Mods Configuration

 As I already said it, the modlist is exclusively in 2K.
-This means that every files, including effects such as mists, dadelion seeds, ripples... are in 2K.
+This means that every file, including effects such as mists, dandelion seeds, ripples... are in 2K.
 You can lower them, as well as some clutter retextures, in 1K if you estimate that 2K is not necessary.
 You may not find a big difference between 1K and 2K for those files.
 Also, you can change some settings in the Fomods ([Editing the Modlist](#editing-the-modlist)).

 **If you have more questions, I invite you to join my Discord Server (Link in [Contact Me](#contact-me))!!**